cdot/Lister/README.md

 me to store lists on Google Drive and share them across a number of different devices.

 # Usage
-Visit https://github.com/cdot/Mr-Lister/releases to see the binary releases.
+Click on the (Releases)[https://github.com/cdot/Mr-Lister/releases] link on the right of the screen to see the binary releases.
 Download Mr Lister-release.apk to your device and open it to install.
 Android must be configured to allow installation from Unknown Sources.

 (Read this to find out more about what Google considers as 'Unknown')[https://www.androidcentral.com/unknown-sources]